SmarchSoftware/watchtower/README.md

 > :hand: **Note** If you have not setup a login redirect yet, and don't have a HOME route and view, you will probably get another route error.
 Create a route for Home or [redirect your logins](http://laravel.com/docs/5.1/authentication#included-authenticating) or just type the url of http://yoursite/watchtower again.

-### Laravel 5.2 Updates
-* They introduced a breaking change.
-All auth sessions are stored in a group now so you will need to manually edit the smarch\watchtower\src\routes.php to wrap the Watchtower routes into the web group. <kbd>Route::group(['middleware' => ['web']], function () {</kbd> and don't forget the <kbd>});</kbd> at the end.
-I have updated the Laravel 5.2 version of this package to reflect this change already.
-* You can ignore all the Laravel Authentication stuff in the following paragraph.
-Now you can use artisan to make all your auth views and routes.
-They dropped the "auth/" prefix so I have updated the layout in the 5.2 verison to reflect the new path to login and logout.

 #### :exclamation: Laravel Authentication Views (login, etc...)

+##### Laravel 5.2
+Now you can use artisan to make all your auth views and routes using the following command :

+    php artisan make:auth

+This will generate the routes / views you need for authentication to work for you.

+##### Laravel 5.1
 Watchtower does not ship enabled _(see note below after routes)_ with the default laravel authentication views/routes, since Laravel removed them in 5.1.
 However you can find some samples / information from Laravel here : [Laravel Login / Auth Views](http://laravel.com/docs/5.1/authentication#authentication-quickstart) that will provide you with the routes / views necessary to permit login and registration.

-You will need the following routes for authentication. (also provided on Laravel auth link above)
+You will need the following routes for authentication. (also provided on Laravel auth link above) Copy these into your app/routes.php file _(or wherever you define your routes)_.

 	routes.php
 	// Authentication routes...